bernadette-eu/Bernadette/cran-comments.md

 * macOS builder (https://mac.r-project.org/macbuilder/results/1684151644-59dd962bb20e410f/)
 * R-hub builder (https://builder.r-hub.io)
   - Windows Server 2022 R-devel, 64 bit
-    - NOTE 1 - The Bernadette package uses the rstan and Rcpp packages to compile models.
-    The libs/ directory is where the compiled model object is stored.
-See [this](https://discourse.mc-stan.org/t/using-rstan-in-an-r-package-generates-r-cmd-check-notes/26628) Stan Forums thread.
+    - NOTE 1 - A reference about the method has been added in the Description field in the form "Authors (year) <arXiv:.....>".
       ```
-      * checking installed package size ...
-NOTE
+      * checking CRAN incoming feasibility ...
+[13s] NOTE

-      installed size is  9.3Mb
-      sub-directories of 1Mb or more:
-        data   6.7Mb
-        libs   2.3Mb
+      New submission

+      Possibly misspelled words in DESCRIPTION:
+        Bouranis (15:75)
+        Demiris (16:5)
+        Kalogeropoulos (16:17)
+        Ntzoufras (16:40)
+      Maintainer: 'Lampros Bouranis <bernadette.aueb@gmail.com>'
       ```
-    - NOTE 2 - This note is unrelated to my package:
+    - NOTE 2 - This note is unrelated to the Bernadette package:

       ```
       * checking HTML version of manual ...
 NOTE